Colin Barry

-Lieutenant General Colin Barry (born 1974) was a Zambian military officer and commander of the Zambia Air Force from 2021 until December 20, 2023.
+Lieutenant General Colin Barry (born 5 May 1974) is a retired Zambian military officer and commander of the Zambia Air Force from 2021 until December 20, 2023.

 Early childhood and education

 Barry obtained primary education at Kikombe Primary School in Solwezi and his secondary school education at Solwezi Technical School (SOTECH).
 While in primary school he joined the Boy's Scouts.

 Military career

 In 2021, Barry was appointed Commander of the Zambia Air Force by President Hakainde Hichilema.
 He served until December 20, 2023, when President Hichilema terminated his appointment as Zambia Air Force Commander and appointed Oscar Nyoni as his immediate successor.